Architecture Studios for Kids and Families in Gowanus

 June 29 – July 3

-Campers explore the iconic Brooklyn townhouse, studying stoops, cornices, back gardens, and the rhythm of rowhouse streets.
+Children explore the iconic Brooklyn townhouse, studying stoops, cornices, back gardens, and the rhythm of rowhouse streets.
 They’ll sketch façades, plan interior layouts, and build a detailed model of their own townhouse.
 By the end of the week, individual homes line up to form a complete Brooklyn block.

 Week 2: Skyscraper